Vallaquenta/jellyfin-arr-stack/README.md

 Then we want to allow the `mediauser` to do sudo so do: `sudo adduser mediauser sudo`.

 ## File & Folder setup
-We are using [TRaSH Guides' setup on file & folder structure](https://trash-guides.info/File-and-Folder-Structure/), the folder structure will look something like:
+For the file and folder structure, we are using [TRaSH Guides' setup on file & folder structure](https://trash-guides.info/File-and-Folder-Structure/), the folder structure will look something like:
 ```
+config
+├── qbittorrent
+├── sabnznbd
+├── etc.
 data
 ├── torrents
 │   ├── movies